Generation of phase-squeezed optical pulses with large coherent amplitudes by post-selection of single photon and weak cross-Kerr non-linearity: Squeezing effect for coherent light

 \section{Squeezing effect for coherent light}

+Let us briefly explain how to generate the phase-squeezed state of light with large coherent amplitudes.
 The form of superposition states, i.e., quantum interference, in phase space can be changed according to the probability amplitudes and the relative phase between the components of the superposition.
-An approximate phase-squeezed state can be generated by controlling the probability amplitudes between the phase-shifted coherent state $\ket{\alpha e^{i \phi_{0}}}$ and the non-phase-shifted coherent state $\ket{\alpha}$ with a coherent amplitude $\alpha$, which are the components of the superposition state
+An approximate phase-squeezed state can be generated by controlling the probability amplitudes between the phase-shifted coherent state $\ket{\alpha e^{i \phi_{0}}}$ and the non-phase-shifted coherent state $\ket{\alpha}$ with a coherent amplitude $\alpha$, which are the components of the superposition state:

 where $t$ and $r$ are assumed to be real numbers with $t^{2}+r^{2}=1$ and the normalized factor ${\cal N}$ is: